rishaandesai/CarbonVSCode/README.md

-# VS Code Carbon README
+# Carbon Visual Studio Extension

-This is a extension to bring text highlighting and documentation to Visual Studio Code.
+This is a extension to bring text highlighting and documentation for `Carbon` to Visual Studio Code.

-VERY EARLY TESTING.
+NOTE: THIS EXTENSION IS IN VERY EARLY TESTING AND DEVELOPING